mixmastamyk/console/docs/additional.rst

   keep in mind that some folks will have dark backgrounds and some light---\
   which could make your fancy colors unreadable.

+  For that reason,
-  Make two themes preferably and check the background via ``detection.get_theme()``.
+  make two themes preferably and check the background via ``detection.get_theme()``.
   This is one strategy,
   though not available on every terminal.